 Local Leaders of Education

-Sarah Rempel is the Associate Principal of Manorside Academy, currently the only Outstanding primary school in Poole.
+Sarah Rempel is the Principal of Manorside Academy, currently the only Outstanding primary school in Poole.
 Sarah is a Local Leader of Education and specialises in Systems Leadership and SEND.
 She has nearly 20 years of experience working in education, across all years in primary school and secondary too.
 Sarah is a qualified SENCo and was previously the head of a unit for children with SEMH difficulties in mainstream settings.

 With a particular interest in Systems Leadership, Coaching, SEND (Provision Development) and Person Centred Approaches, James has been part of the Ambitions Academies trust since 2014.
 Having begun his career as a Teaching Assistant and an Early Years practitioner, James has worked within the Specialist Sector of Education since 2003, with over a decade of leadership experience in the Specialist Sector.

-James is the Associate Principal of Nigel Bowes Campus (part of Tregonwell Academy).
+James is the Principal of Nigel Bowes Campus (part of Tregonwell Academy).
 Nigel Bowes is a Specialist SEMH / ASD provision for Primary and Secondary pupils, maintaining and extending outstanding in our December 2017 Ofsted inspection.

 BA (Phil) – PGCE (Early Years) – NPQH